HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Entity_State_or_Attribute.png)

-A HASP button displays the state or attribute value of an entity
+A HASPone button displays the state or attribute value of an entity

 ---